isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 price, both on the amount of code they need to write, in its long-term reusability, and, most importantly, in the correctness of their computations.

-All of this brings us to Agda, which is as far as I've gotten along the power lattice of programming languages.
-While Agda looks a great deal like Haskell, its powerful typesystem allows us to articulate many invariants that are impossible to write down in other languages.
-It's tempting to think about Agda as Haskell-but-with-better-types, but this is missing the point.
-Agda's type system is so precise we can *prove* that our solutions are correct, which alleviates the need to actually *run* the subsequent programs.
+All of this brings us to Agda, which is as far as I've personally come along the power lattice of programming languages.
+Agda's powerful type system allows us to articulate many invariants that are impossible to write down in other languages.
+In fact, its type system is so precise we can *prove* that our solutions are correct, which alleviates the need to actually *run* the subsequent programs.
 In essence, programming in Agda abstracts away the notion of execution entirely.
 Following our argument about co-Blub programmers, they will come to Agda with the anti-pattern that thinking their hard-earned, battle-proven programming techniques for wrangling runtime performance will come in handy.
 But this is not the case; most of the techniques we have learned and consider "computer science" are in fact *implementation ideas:* that is, specific realizations from infinite